www.tubecad.com Copyright © 2001 GlassWare All Rights Reserved

 The 72 volt DC-to-DC converters from Newport Components, i.e. the NMT1272SZ and the NMT0572SZ, were recommended.
 While these devices are relatively cheap, their output voltage carries a noise penalty of 1.2 volts.
 Fortunately, this noise is at 85 kHz and can be easily filtered out by using common-mode chokes or even simple pi filters.
 Two approaches to configuring these DC-to-DC converters were examined: placing the outputs of the two converters in series or in parallel with each other.
 The series arrangement yields a higher voltage that allows a push-pull totem pole output stage; the parallel, a higher-current power supply suitable for a single-ended OTL output stage.

-The problem of power supply noise is handled post filtering the voltage leaving the DC-to-DC converter and by using the trick of introducing a small amount of power supply noise at the cathode of the output tube so that the plate experiences the same amount of noise as the B+ connection.
+The problem of power supply noise that is created by the DC-to-DC convertor is handled post filtering the voltage leaving the DC-to-DC converter (a Recom R12-100B) with a simple RC filter and by using my trick of introducing a small amount of power supply noise at the cathode of the output tube so that the plate experiences the same amount of noise as the B+ connection, which will cause the riipple to null at the output.